-This profile was prepared when Tosca Santoso was elected to the Ashoka Fellowship in 2006.
+This description of Tosca Santoso's work was prepared when Tosca Santoso was elected to the Ashoka Fellowship in 2006.

 Having lived under strict state control of media for more than three decades, Indonesians are finally enjoying greater freedom of the press.
 However, most have limited access to independent news.
 Tosca Santoso founded an independent radio news industry that is capable of delivering public-interest news to the entire population.